Private Tours of Italy: The Insider’s Guide to Choosing the Right Tour Operator

 2. Person-First Philosophy (Agent Quality > Agency Size)

 The passion, knowledge, and warmth of your guide will shape your memories more than anything else.
 An operator’s person-first philosophy is paramount.
-We don’t have hundreds of guides on a roster.
+We do not have hundreds of guides on a roster.
 We work with Elena in Florence because she brings Renaissance art to life with stories that textbooks miss.
 Or Marco in Urbino because his family anecdotes make medieval history tangible.

 Ask This: “How do you select your guides?” or “Can you tell me specifically about the guide for my destination?”